 “If you can’t explain it simply, you don’t understand it well enough.”

-When you try to explain a concept to someone, you will be focusing and gaining a better understanding of the subject along with the ability to retain the information better.
-It will also help you look at what you learn in a different perspective as in collaborative learning.
+When you try to explain a concept to someone, you will be focusing and gaining a better understanding of the subject, along with the ability to retain the information better.
+It will also help you look at what you learn through different perspective as in collaborative learning.

 This is a great aspect of self-learning.
-Anyone can be a teacher and everyone can be a learner.
+Anyone can be a teacher, and everyone can be a learner.
 There is a common belief that knowledge is one thing that increases on sharing with others.
-In order to get yourself closer to the classroom environment, it is highly recommended that you share your ideas and knowledge in the communities, groups and forums.
+In order to get yourself closer to the classroom environment, it is highly recommended that you share your ideas and knowledge in communities, groups, and forums.

-Don’t wait anymore to exercise your brain.
-Let your curiosity find its way to greater knowledge.
-There are enough resources to help you out in the internet.
-Self-learn what you want, when you want, and the way you want to.
+If you crave learning, you don’t have to sign up for a traditional course or hire a tutor.
+Let your curiosity find its way to greater knowledge through self-learning.
+There are enough resources to help you out on the internet, so learn what you want, when you want, and the way you want.

 More Learning Tips